brosing/mnote/README.md

 - **Dark Mode**: Easy on the eyes for night writing
 - **Custom Fonts**: Multiple font options including system, Lato, Nunito, Manrope, and more
 - **Note History**: Keep track of your writing sessions
-- **Cross-platform**: Built with Tauri, runs natively on macOS, Windows, and Linux
+- **Cross-platform**: Built with Tauri, runs on macOS, Windows, & Linux
 - **Markdown Support**: Support write in markdown, see it rendered beautifully

 ## 🚀 Current Progress